- JPMorgan Chase is the top largest bank in the US, with a balance sheet total of $3.31 trillion.

 For four years in a row, Citibank has been named the “Best Bank for High-Net-Worth Families” by Kiplinger’s Personal Finance.
 For customers that maintain $200,000 in deposit, retirement, and investment accounts, the bank grants them access to its Citigold Package.

 Insider Intelligence’s Mobile Banking Competitive Edge Study also shows that Citi took the top spot for digital money management tools, as rated by consumers.
-By providing five of the category’s seven in-platform features, including the ability to view recurring charges and see a financial wellness score, Citi has secured its spot as one of the best banks in US.
+Its in-platform features—including the ability to view recurring charges and see a financial wellness score—helped Citi secure a spot as one of the best banks in the US.

-U.S. Bancorp, the parent company of U.S. Bank National Association, earned a spot on the list of top US banks due to its commitment to competing with tech giants making their way into the banking industry.
+U.S. Bancorp, the parent company of U.S. Bank National Association, earned a spot on the list of top US banks, due to its commitment to compete with tech giants making their way into the banking industry.

-With Facebook, Amazon, Apple, and Google all announcing their desire to launch financial services, U.S. Bancorp decided to improve its own technology.
-Terry Dolan, the company’s chief financial officer, said that the bank plans to partner with fintechs inorder to maintain competitive banking technology.
+With Facebook, Amazon, Apple, and Google all announcing their desire to launch financial services, U.S. Bancorp was inspired to improve its own technology.
+According to Terry Dolan, chief financial officer of U.S. Bancorp, “the bank plans to partner with fintechs in order to maintain competitive banking technology.”